Gets the primary clipboard of the widget.

 Sets whether the widget should grab focus when it is clicked with the mouse.

-Determines whether @widget can own the input focus.
+Determines whether the widget can own the input focus.

-Specifies whether @widget can own the input focus.
+Sets whether the widget can own the input focus.

-Gets the font map of @widget.
+Gets the font map of the widget.

-Sets the font map to use for Pango rendering.
+Sets the font map to use for text rendering in the widget.

 Returns the cairo_::font_options_t

-of widget.
+of the widget.

 Sets the cairo_::font_options_t

-used for Pango rendering in this widget.
+used for text rendering in the widget.

 Obtains the frame clock for a widget.

-Gets the horizontal alignment of @widget.
+Gets the horizontal alignment of the widget.

-Sets the horizontal alignment of @widget.
+Sets the horizontal alignment of the widget.

 Determines if the widget has the global input focus.